-Multi Peril Crop Insurance (MPCI) protects against unavoidable production losses from adverse weather conditions, insect infestation, plant disease, wildlife damage, fire and failure of irrigation water supply.
-MPCI polices are available for apples, peaches, corn and forage production (legume & legume/grass mixes).
-Dollar Plan crop policies for fresh market sweet corn, forage seeding and nursery crops provide a guaranteed dollar amount of coverage rather than insuring a production level.
-Crop Revenue Coverage (CRC) for corn offers protection against unavoidable production losses as well as declines in market price.
+Multiple Peril Crop Insurance (MPCI), also called yield insurance, protects against production losses due to adverse weather conditions, wildlife damage, fire and failure of irrigation water supply.
+Crop losses due to insect damage and plant disease are also covered, provided sufficient and proper pest control measures were taken.
+In New Hampshire, MPCI polices are available for apples, peaches, corn and forage production (legume & legume/grass mixes).
+Dollar Plan crop policies for fresh market sweet corn and nursery crops provide a guaranteed dollar amount of coverage rather than insuring a production level.

 Portable Document Format (.pdf).
 Visit nh.gov for a list of free .pdf readers for a variety of operating systems.

 Mailing: PO Box 2042, Concord NH 03302 -2042